 Although both solutions proved favorable during wind tunnel testing on the models, in practice they were still untested theories.
 Drilling of holes was not favored because it could not be reversed, therefore the second option was favored for implementation.

 On the morning of November 7, 1940, winds clocked at 42 miles per hour were ripping through the Narrows.
 Such winds would be classified as a ‘minor’ windstorm, according to the Office of the Washington State Climatologist today.
-The bridge’s movements, considered like a carnival experience up that point, began to increase alarmingly.
+The bridge’s movements, considered like a carnival experience up to that point, began to increase alarmingly.

 Coatsworth described in his own words what happened next, “Around me I could hear concrete cracking.
 I started back to the car to get the dog, but was thrown before I could reach it.
 The car itself began to slide from side to side on the roadway.
 I decided the bridge was breaking up and my only hope was to get back to shore.
 On hands and knees most of the time, I crawled 500 yards or more to the towers.